timothymeyers/NoOpsAccelerator/docs/wiki/overlay-authoring-guide.md

 Overlays are located in [`overlays`](../../overlays) folder and organized as folder per overlay.
 Here are the current overlays with links to documentation:

 - Management Group overlay
-  - [`management-groups`](readme.md) - Deploys a management group hierarchy in a tenant under the `Tenant Root Group`.
+  - [`management-groups`](../src/bicep/../../../src/bicep/overlays/management-groups/readme.md) - Deploys a management group hierarchy in a tenant under the `Tenant Root Group`.
 - Management Service overlays
+  - [`app-service-plan`](../src/bicep/../../../src/bicep/overlays/management-services/app-service-plan/readme.md) - Deploys a app service plan.
+  - [`applicationGateway`](../src/bicep/../../../src/bicep/overlays/management-services/applicationGateway/readme.md) - Deploys a application gateway.
+  - [`automation`](../src/bicep/../../../src/bicep/overlays/management-services/automation/readme.md) - Deploys a automation account.
+  - [`azureSecurityCenter`](../src/bicep/../../../src/bicep/overlays/management-services/azureSecurityCenter/readme.md) - Deploys Azure Security Center.
-  - [`app-service-plan`](readme.md) - configures a subscription for general purpose use.
+  - [`bastion`](../src/bicep/../../../src/bicep/overlays/management-services/bastion/readme.md) - Deploys a Bastion host for Remote Access.
+  - [`containerRegistry`](../src/bicep/../../../src/bicep/overlays/management-services/containerRegistry/readme.md) - Deploys a Azure Container Registry.
-  - [`applicationGateway`](readme.md) - configures a subscription for healthcare scenarios.
+  - [`dataBricksWorkspace`](readme.md) - Deploys a Azure Data Bricks Workspace.
-  - [`lz-machinelearning`](readme.md) - configures a subscription for machine learning scenarios.
+  - [`keyVault`](../src/bicep/../../../src/bicep/overlays/management-services/keyvault/readme.md) - Deploys a Azure Key Vault.
+  - [`KubernetesPrivateCluster-Kubenet`](../src/bicep/../../../src/bicep/overlays/management-services/kubernetesPrivateCluster-Kubnet/readme.md) - Deploys a Azure Kubernetes Private Cluster with Kubenet.
 - Policy overlay
-  - [`policy`](readme.md) - Deploys a policy definitions/assignments in a specific `Management Group`.
+  - [`policy`](../src/bicep/../../../src/bicep/overlays/policy/readme.md) - Deploys a policy definitions/assignments in a specific `Management Group`.
 - Roles overlay
-  - [`roles`](readme.md) - Deploys a role definitions in a specific `Management Group`.
+  - [`roles`](../src/bicep/../../../src/bicep/overlays/roles/readme.md) - Deploys a role definitions in a specific `Management Group`.

 ---

 ## Create a new overlays

-Overlays are are self-contained Bicep deployment templates that allows to extend AzResources with specific configurations or combine them to create more useful objects.
+Overlays are are self-contained Bicep deployment templates that allows you to extend AzResources services with specific configurations or combine them to create more useful objects.

 Overlays provide the ability to build new azure resources with an use case specific architecture in a repeatable method.
 One Overlay can be used to configure many different deployment sceniros.

-### Build new or reuse existing overlays?
+### Build new overlays

 You should develop new overlays when a common deployment need or azure service need emerges within your organization.
 The return on investment increases when the overlays is used in workloads and deployed to 10s or 100s of subscriptions.

-You should start by evaluating the [existing overlays for enhancement opportunities](#update-a-overlay).
 New features can be placed behind feature flags to provide customization/choices of Azure services to configure at deployment time.
 For example, we use feature flags to control Bastion and VM Instance deployment in the Remote Access - Bastion Overlay.

 The `parRemoteAccess.enable` feature flag for Bastion deployment: